Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 ## The Gratitude Book

 46:44
-Given that both giving and receiving gratitude is so important in maintaining our consciousness of the spirituality that is necessary for nonviolent communication to have its power.
+Given that both giving and receiving gratitude is so important in maintaining our consciousness of the spirituality that is necessary for Nonviolent Communication to have its power.

 I think it's very important to look at our lives and see, are we creating the space to do it?